rendered-obsolete/rendered-obsolete.github.io/_posts/2019/2019-08-15-abroad_moving.md

 ## Pets

 Pets add an additional layer of complexity.
 Additional requirements may include:
-- Dogs and cats are generally ok (some breeds may be restricted), other animals may not be
+- Dogs and cats are generally ok (some breeds may be restricted), other animals may not be permitted
 - Some airlines permit animals in the cabin, some don't
-- Most airlines will only permit animals as checked luggage/cargo when the air temperature is below a certain amount (Summer flight may not be allowed)
+- Most airlines will only permit animals as checked luggage/cargo when the air temperature is below a certain amount (a Summer flight may not be possible)
 - Microchip and rabies vaccine (at least a month but not more than a year before departure)
 - Blood work 3 months before
 - Deal with export process for departure, and import for arrival